Skip to main content

 Research Description

 My primary research focus is on tornadogenesis in quasi-linear convective systems (QLCSs), specifically the role of updrafts in the formation and maintenance of these storms.
 I primarily use multi-radar multi-sensor (MRMS) data to identify and quantify discrete updrafts cores.
 I've also analyzed radar data and both surface and upper air observations from the PERiLS field campaign to develop a complete picture of the near-storm environment.
-I'm also developing a classification algorithm which will use MRMS radar data to automatically sort tornado reports by their storm mode.
+I'm also developing a classification algorithm which will use MRMS radar data to automatically sort tornado reports by their storm mode and identify radar features associated with each.

-In addition to this project, I'm also interested in societal impacts of severe weather; specifically quantifying how socioeconomic variables impact the likelihood of tornado fatalities and how tornado warnings are issued and interpreted.
-I've also worked on a project comparing wind loads on low-rise buildings from tornadic versus straight-line winds and participated in tornado damage surveys with the UIUC's wind engineering lab.
+In addition to this project, I'm also interested in societal impacts of severe weather; specifically quantifying how socioeconomic variables impact the likelihood of tornado fatalities and how tornado warnings (and specifically tornado emergencies) are issued and interpreted.
+I'm also working on a project comparing wind loads on low-rise buildings from tornadic versus straight-line winds and have participated in tornado damage surveys with UIUC's wind engineering lab.

 Education